 Arthroscopy is a procedure that orthopaedic surgeons use to inspect, diagnose, and treat problems inside a joint.

 The word arthroscopy comes from two Greek words, "arthro" (joint) and "skopein" (to look).
 The term literally means "to look within the joint."
 During shoulder arthroscopy, your surgeon inserts a small camera, called an arthroscope, into your shoulder joint.
-The camera displays pictures on a television screen, and your surgeon uses these images to guide miniature surgical instruments.
+The camera displays pictures on a video monitor, and your surgeon uses these images to guide miniature surgical instruments.

-    Because the arthroscope and surgical instruments are thin, your surgeon can use very small incisions (cuts), rather than the larger incision needed for standard, open surgery.
-This results in less pain for patients, and shortens the time it takes to recover and return to favorite activities.
+Because the arthroscope and surgical instruments are thin, your surgeon can use very small incisions (cuts), rather than the larger incisions needed for standard, open surgery.
+This results in less pain for patients and shortens the time it takes to recover and return to favorite activities.